 All of which can be obtained by heating the animal or plant-based material.

-If you are unsure whether or not the product has natural flavors derived from animals, you can either choose to:
+If you are unsure whether or not the product has natural flavors derived from animals, you can question the company or manufacturer to be 100% sure.

 Added flavors can appear as just “Natural Flavor”, or they can have a specific name.
 For example, a common natural flavor is “Castoreum”.
 That name represents a slightly sweet substance found in the anal secretions of beavers.